signalfx/splunk-otel-go/docs/troubleshooting.md

 export OTEL_BSP_MAX_QUEUE_SIZE=20480
 ```

-If the system has limited memory to spare to not increase the maximum queue
+If the system has limited memory do not increase the maximum queue size.
+If the
-size.
-If the network has not bandwidth to spare it might be better to reduce
+network has no bandwidth to spare it might be better to reduce your export
-your export batch size.
+batch size.
 For example.

 ```sh
 export OTEL_BSP_MAX_EXPORT_BATCH_SIZE=128
 ```

-This should increase the export frequency and hopefully drain the queue faster.
+This should increase the export frequency and *hopefully* drain the queue
+faster.

 Otherwise, if the `count` value is not continually equal to the maximum batch
 size, the bottleneck is likely the export itself.
 The `SDK` is taking so long
-to export a batch that more spans than the queue can hold are added during this
+to export a batch more spans than the queue can hold are added during this
 time.
 Most likely this is caused by an underlying network issue.
 Make sure you
 have a stable network to the target and that you have adequate bandwidth.
 In
 the meantime you can reduce export timeouts and increase the queue size.